kuanhsun/Project/README.md

    >>> This is Pycnonotus sinensis!
 ```
 ## Database
-We expect to introduce two databases into this project.
+We introduce two databases into this project.
 MongoDB is implemented owing to its outstanding extendability and we store images and labels here.
-MySQL is planned to be used to collect metadata from images thereselves; however, I did not put it in use since the image data itself is the core I want to process.
+MySQL is planned to be used to collect metadata from images thereselves.

 ## Method
 Since I expect to afford large image data when conditions are available, label propagation with K-Means is used to pick samples that are more representative.
 After selecting quality samples, we input our images data (256x256x3) into CNN.